 Tata STRIVE, in partnership with IHCL (Indian Hotels Company Limited – also known as the Taj Group with its subsidiaries), collaborated towards developing content for courses in the hospitality sector.
-When SMEs from both the organizations completed the process, then begun setting up training facilities – inside of Taj Hotel premises and with funding support from IHCL.
+When SMEs from both the organizations completed the process, then began setting up training facilities – inside of Taj Hotel premises and with funding support from IHCL.

-It was then owing to an assortment of quality differentiators – interactive delivery, building problem-solving skills, delivery of relevant, industry-vetted content, the right equipment, and more – that the course turned out to be a learner favorite and an aspirational one.
+It was then owing to an assortment of quality differentiators – interactive delivery, building problem-solving skills, delivery of relevant, industry-vetted content, the right equipment, and more – that the course turned out to be a learner favourite and an aspirational one.